vladislav-dolgikh/GeneTarget/README.md

 ####  positional arguments:

-  `chip_seq_peaks` BED file contains ChIP-seq peaks
+  `chip_seq_peaks` BED file containing ChIP-seq peaks

-  `rnaseq_table` Table contains log2FC and p-adj values from RNA-seq processing experiment
+  `rnaseq_table` Table containing log2FC and p-adj values from RNA-seq processing experiment

   `motif_recognition` A boolean function determines whether the motif will be recognized (0 - if not, 1 - if yes)